Last updated: June 26, 2026 | By Matt Fleischer (MattyFleischFPV), FPV pilot since 2015

 Analog wins for freestyle for two reasons: latency and crash economics.

-DJI is improving, but I still feel a noticeable delay that affects the precision of my movements.
+DJI is improving, but I still feel a noticeable delay that throws off the precision of my movements.
+It’s like driving with a different pair of gloves than the ones you’re used to — it works, but it doesn’t quite fit my hands for freestyle.
 When you’re practicing power loops or pushing your limits in tight spaces, that instant feedback from analog can make all the difference.

 Crashes happen all the time when you’re learning or trying new tricks.
-Replacing an analog camera and VTX runs about $70 combined.
-Replacing a DJI air unit runs $130–$230.
+The camera I actually fly is about $23 and the VTX is $39.99, so a smash-and-replace runs roughly $70 combined — and you only replace the part you broke, not the whole setup.
+A DJI air unit runs $130–$230 every time.
 Multiply that by a season of bando hunting and the math gets ugly fast.
 If you want to know what I look for in a transmitter, my analog VTX guide walks through the specs that matter.

 Are DJI Goggles Better Than Analog?